Netgate/frr/doc/user/zebra.rst

    Allow zebra to modify the default receive buffer size to SIZE in bytes.
 Under \*BSD only the -s option is available.

+.. option:: --v6-with-v4-nexthops

+   Signal to zebra that v6 routes with v4 nexthops are accepted by the underlying dataplane.
+This will be communicated to the upper level daemons that can install v6 routes with v4 nexthops.

 .. _interface-commands: